wombleton/gitlaw-nz/acts/A/Aviation Crimes Act 1972.md

 ##### 3 Hijacking

-*   Everyone commits the crime of hijacking and is liable on conviction on indictment to imprisonment for life, who, while on board an aircraft in flight, whether in or outside New Zealand, unlawfully, by force or by threat of force or by any form of intimidation, seizes or exercises control, or attempts to seize or exercise control, of that aircraft.
+*   Everyone commits the crime of hijacking and is liable on conviction to imprisonment for life, who, while on board an aircraft in flight, whether in or outside New Zealand, unlawfully, by force or by threat of force or by any form of intimidation, seizes or exercises control, or attempts to seize or exercise control, of that aircraft.

+    Section 3: amended, on 1 July 2013, by [section 413][58] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 4 Crimes in connection with hijacking

-*   (1) Everyone who, while on board an aircraft in flight outside New Zealand, does or omits anything which, if done or omitted by that person in New Zealand, would be a crime, commits that crime if the act or omission occurred in connection with the crime of hijacking.
+*   (1) Everyone who, while on board an aircraft in flight outside New Zealand, does or omits anything which, if done or omitted by that person in New Zealand, would be an offence punishable by imprisonment for life or by 2 or more years' imprisonment, commits that offence if the act or omission occurred in connection with the crime of hijacking.

     (2) Without limiting the generality of subsection (1), an act or omission by any person shall be deemed to occur in connection with the crime of hijacking if it was done or omitted with intent---